PRE & POST CARE

 1. Grow you hair out for at least 2 weeks, I NEED at least ¼" hair growth (or about the size of a grain of rice) to be able to achieve a proper wax.
 If you do not have the proper length you will be prone to hair breakage, irritation & ingrown hairs!

 2. Start exfoliating!
 Lightly exfoliate the area to be waxed 2-3x weekly; and use a moisturizer afterwards.
-MADWAX sells wonderful, low-cost products that's targeted specifically to waxers, and is amazing!
-It is extremely important to keep your skin free of dry, flakey dead skin, and moisturized.
+MADWAX sells wonderful, products that are targeted to waxers, and is amazing!
+It is extremely important to keep your skin free of dry dead skin, and moisturized.

 3. Stop taking ALL medications that could compromise your skin integrity during the waxing process in the recommended time frame provided by your doctor.
 These include: